 - Categorical latent variables (LCA): “…qualitative differences exist between groups of people or objects”.

 - Continuous latent variables (Factor Analysis): “…people or objects differ qualitatively along one or more continua.”

 Essentially, Factor Analysis has been around for much longer than Latent Class Analysis.
 The need for LCA grew out of the social sciences, where many variables are not found on a continuum.
 Allan McCutcheon gives the example of a typology, a specific group of variables.
 Theoretically, any combination of these variables could happen, but only a few of them do happen.
 LCA gives the social scientist a way to limit these typologies to the few combinations of interest.

 LCA falls into three broad categories:

 - Cluster models: identifies clusters that group people together, based on similar behaviors, characteristics, interests, or values.
-Clusters are represented by a K-category latent variable.
+K-category latent variables represent the clusters.
 The number and size of the classes are not known beforehand.

 - Factor models: identifies factors that group together variables with a common source of variation.

 - Regression models: predict a dependent variable as a function of predictors.

 Software for Latent Class Analysis